Uttam-57/Hotel-Booking/README.md

-# 🏨 WanderLust - A Full-Stack Hotel Booking Platform
+# 🏨Travenly - A Full-Stack Hotel Booking Platform

-WanderLust is a dynamic and full-featured web application designed to simulate a real-world hotel and vacation rental booking platform.
+Travenly is a dynamic and full-featured web application designed to simulate a real-world hotel and vacation rental booking platform.
 This project showcases a complete CRUD (Create, Read, Update, Delete) application, complete with user authentication, image uploads, and reviews.
 It's a robust demonstration of modern web development principles and practices.

 ---